KompPsy/jupyter-service/README.md

 # Jupyter Service Configuration
 Description: ConStart Jupyter notebook/lab service upon boot.
+(Linux OS) This was tested on RHEL 8.5, Fedora 35, and Ubuntu 20.04 LTS

 ### Prerequisites :
 ------------------
-> **A:** Ensure virtualenv or conda environment are installed and configured. <
+>  **A:** Linux OS is installed and functional.
 >
+>  **B:** Ensure virtualenv or conda environment are installed and configured. <
+>
-> **B:** Depending on the method that is used, ensure SSH and other applications (putty, winscp, or etc.) are installed and running.
+> **C:** Depending on the method that is used, ensure SSH and other applications (putty, winscp, or etc.) are installed and running.
 >

 ## Section 1.0 - Creation and Configuration of Jupyter Service